Where to find a $100K loan and what to watch out for.

 - Long loan terms.
 It might be tempting to get a loan with a long term to give you the lowest monthly repayments, but you’ll pay more in the long run.
 Go for the shortest loan term that you can afford.

 What do I need to know about my credit report and score?

 Your credit score is a number that represents your creditworthiness based on five factors: payment history, amounts owed, length of credit history, new credit and types of credit used.

 Your credit score is the first thing most lenders will look at.
-Especially since you’re applying for a large personal loan, it’s important to have good to excellent credit to increase your chances of approval.
+Especially since you’re applying for a large personal loan, having a good to excellent credit to increase your chances of approval.

 Different lenders, credit bureaus and other institutions have various credit rating systems, but a good credit score is typically in the high 600s.